microsoft/Validate-DCB/README.md

 ## Installation

-Extract the files in this repo to a folder on a system (TestHost) with connectivity to the system's being tested (SUT).
+Validate-DCB is now published in the PowerShell gallery.
+Please use ```Install-Module Validate-DCB``` from a system with internet connectivity.

+For disconnected systems, use ```Save-Module -Name Validate-DCB -Path c:\temp\Validate-DCB```

 ## Requirements